 4. Do you find any benefits among the initiatives of the European Commission?

-The initiatives also refer to the creation of a standardization booster, which would support standard related projects, which is important to help increase visibility, strength, and coordination.
-Finally, she indicated as another positive aspect that the EC is mulling the idea of an EU Excellence Hub that would monitor international standardization activities.
+The initiatives also refer to the creation of a standardisation booster, which would support standard related projects, which is important to help increase visibility, strength, and coordination.
+Finally, she indicated as another positive aspect that the EC is mulling the idea of an EU Excellence Hub that would monitor international standardisation activities.

-Professor Manderieux wanted to outline the example of the Avanci patent pool and asked Dr. Claudia Tapia for more details about it.
+Prof. Manderieux wanted to outline the example of the patent pool Avanci and asked Dr. Claudia Tapia for more details about it.

 When Avanci was created, it started to negotiate with SEPs holders and users and it took 7 years of negotiations to reach the first agreement with BMW.
 Currently, Avanci consists of 48 companies as licensors and around 25 licensees, like car companies such as SEAT or Volvo.

 Apparently, the automotive companies did not sign as soon as expected and some litigation was needed but companies are slowly but surely signing.

 She concluded that Avanci is a good example of the success of a platform similar to a patent pool in a new sector with a new type of licence, but that patent pools are not a one-size fits all solution.

 Link to Avanci website for further reference: https://www.avanci.com/marketplace/